ivng8/PokerAI/README.md

 # Texas Hold'em Poker Bot: A CFR/DLS Implementation

 This repository contains a implementation of a No-Limit Hold'em (NLHE) poker bot designed for 6-max games.
+(Inspired by Pluribus)

 ## Key Features